dùn fort + omhain Scottish Gaelic (of the) harbour. Population - 13,200.

 May 2018+

 Dunnoo if you've ever been to Dunoon but if you have you'll likely remember.
-Just eight miles from Helensburgh[1] by flying crow, the geography of the Cowal Peninsula makes it nearly eight times that by car because this is cock-bang right at the bottom.
+Just eight miles from Helensburgh, which could be considered, just about, Glasgow, the geography of the Cowal Peninsula makes it nearly eight times that by car because this is cock-bang right at the bottom.

 That necessitates a near-three-hour round trip from anywhere else similarly sized and civilised so you might want to combine with a Botanical Garden but more on that in a minute.
 That still leaves half-a-day here, however, for a fix of an annual craving and some afternoon thoughts that are, with hindsight, a little ferry heavy.